-New LG Nexus 5 leak includes photos of hardware and Android 4.4 UI changesAlex Wagner - Deputy Managing Editor, News Desk
+New LG Nexus 5 leak includes photos of hardware and Android 4.4 UI changesAlex Wagner - Editorial Director of News and Content

 While it's not been quite as heavily-leaked as its predecessor, the LG-made Nexus 5 has appeared in a steady stream of images over the past month or so.
 Today we've got a few more to add to the pile courtesy of the folks at Italian site TuttoAndroid.
 The photos claim to show a Nexus 5 running Android 4.4 KitKat in the wild, and while the photos aren't exactly of the highest quality, the device does look similar to the Nexus 5 that we've seen in previous leaks.
 That includes a curved top, rounded earpiece and a front-facing camera in the upper left corner.

 Moving on to the software, this Nexus 5 is said to be running a version of Android 4.4 that's build number KRS92B and kernel 3.4.0.
 The report notes that because this is a non-final build of KitKat, some aspects of the software could change before it's unleashed to the public.
 Starting at the top and bottom of the display, we can see that the status bar and navigation button bar are now semi-transparent.
 The icons in the status bar have also undergone a change, switching from the blue color that was used in ICS and Jelly Bean to a new white hue.